-This Slow Cooker Beef Bone Broth is loaded with flavor and nutrients.
-Great for sipping or as a base for soups, stews, sauces and to use as a cooking liquid.
+This Beef Bone Broth is loaded with flavor and nutrients and easily made in a slow cooker.
+This bone broth recipe is great for sipping or as a base for soups, stews, sauces and to use as a cooking liquid.

 In many parts of the world bone broth is regarded as a “golden healing liquid” a “cure for all ailments”.
 In Peru where I grew up, a good bone broth is often called “levanta muertos” or “revive the dead broth”.